George V: Early life and education

-George was born on 3 June 1865, at Marlborough House, London.
+George was born at 1:18 am on 3 June 1865 at Marlborough House, London.
 He was the second son of Albert Edward, Prince of Wales, and Alexandra, Princess of Wales.
 His father was the eldest son of Queen Victoria and Prince Albert, and his mother was the eldest daughter of King Christian IX and Queen Louise of Denmark.
-He was baptised at Windsor Castle on 7 July 1865 by the Archbishop of Canterbury, Charles Longley.
+He was baptised at Windsor Castle on 7 July by the Archbishop of Canterbury, Charles Longley.
 (Note: His godparents were the King of Hanover (Queen Victoria's cousin, for whom Prince Edward of Saxe-Weimar-Eisenach stood proxy); the Duke of Saxe-Coburg and Gotha (Prince Albert's brother, for whom the Lord President of the Council, Earl Granville, stood proxy); the Prince of Leiningen (the Prince of Wales's half-cousin); the Crown Prince of Denmark (the Princess of Wales's brother, for whom the Lord Chamberlain, Viscount Sydney, stood proxy); the Queen of Denmark (George's maternal grandmother, for whom Queen Victoria stood proxy); the Duke of Cambridge (Queen Victoria's cousin); the Duchess of Cambridge (Queen Victoria's aunt, for whom George's aunt Princess Helena stood proxy); and Princess Louis of Hesse and by Rhine (George's aunt, for whom her sister Princess Louise stood proxy).)